dfrancioni/Project-1/README.md

 # Gini Index vs Population Density
 ![image](https://user-images.githubusercontent.com/112734081/197309718-716f604d-d363-45ca-b977-52d5b2214b67.png)

-When looking at the two variable studied, gini index and population density, it can be observed that the data for the most part seems independent.
+When looking at the two variables studied, gini index and population density, it can be observed that the data for the most part seems independent.
 If anything there is a very slight dependance which should not impact my analysis.